 by anthony on 12/20/11 at 7:39 pm

-A pattern I have noticed on every project I’ve worked on is that the final design that clients use is always use is the one that’s simplest and most practical.
-By realizing that simplicity and practicality is eventually where things will end, designers can save an a lot of time and energy from creating many designs that clients will ultimately reject.
-This not only makes things easier on the designer, but it also allows clients to get what they want faster.
+A pattern I have noticed on every project I’ve worked on is that the final design that clients choose is always the simplest and most practical one.
+By realizing that simplicity and practicality are where designs end, designers can save time and energy from creating many designs that clients will ultimately reject.
+This not only makes things easier for the designer, but it allows clients to get what they want faster.

 They started with a very simple design.
 They used an elegant serif typeface to clearly state what 37signals was.
 Although it was simple, it was not very practical.
 They thought that “the design was strong, but it relied too much on the person reading to figure out what 37signalsis.”
 So they kept going and came up with the next version.

 Their next version was more practical.
 They broke the page into three content blocks separated by large headlines.
 Users could easily scroll down the page and scan the headlines to get an understanding of 37signals.
 They thought that “there’s definitely something here that is working.”
 However, their next version is where things go awry.

 Instead of staying on the path of simplicity and practicality that was working, they decided to go the opposite direction.
 This resulted in lots of time and energy wasted on extravagant versions that would never see the light of day.